-If you are asked to give a TRANSLITERATION of a Greek word, you can normally use your own judgement in choosing between the exact and the conventional Roman alphabet options.
-Under no circumstances.
+If you are asked to give a TRANSLITERATION of a Greek word, you can normally use your own judgement in choosing between the exact and the conventional Roman alphabet options.1 Under no circumstances, however, should you change diphthong spellings or word endings.
+By doing so, you would be definitely crossing the boundary between TRANSLITERATION and LATINIZATION.
+Try to keep the two procedures separate.